gavinbarton7/COMP-SCI-303/Assignment1/README.md

 ![image](https://github.com/user-attachments/assets/943a4474-e842-4c95-be80-2d39ae01bee7)

-The three lines between the "Enter a choice 1-6: one" and "Press Enter to Continue" are the error message.
+The three lines between the "Enter a choice 1-6: one" and "Press Enter to Continue" are the error messages.
 Although this screenshot depicts the error message being displayed after the user enters their choice in the main menu, you will get the same exact three-line error message any time you enter a letter, word, or non-numerical value when asked for input in this program.

 ## Instructions for running the code: